-As we prepare to leave the EU, we must ensure that the future immigration system reflects the needs of UK businesses and the economy.
+As we prepared to leave the EU, we have worked to ensure that the future immigration system reflects the needs of UK businesses and the economy.

 techUK’s Skills, Talent and Diversity programme aims to ensure that the future immigration system works for the tech sector, which is growing at six times the rest of the economy.

 Access to talent remains the number one issue for techUK’s members.
 It is therefore crucial that the UK remains an attractive destination for this talent.
 That includes creating an immigration system that is quick, efficient and welcoming.

 The Migration Group supports techUK in creating the tech sector’s desired outcomes from both the current and future migration system.
 Within the Brexit context, we have a unique opportunity to help Government reshape the UK’s immigration system both in terms of our relationship with the EU but also with the rest of the world.
 The Migration Group provides a forum for members to discuss the needs of the tech sector and our asks of the future system.
 Membership of the group is diverse with experts from our members’ HR, public policy and recruitment departments.

 techUK wins - The future immigration system includes many aspects of techUK's successful campaign outreach and engagement:

 - techUK has successfully campaigned to get two-year post-study work visa reinstated which will be launched as a Graduate route in Summer 2021.
 This is an important step forward in creating a fair and managed immigration system.

 - Government agreed to lower the minimum salary threshold down from proposed £30,000 - techUK submitted evidence calling for this to the Migration Advisory Committee, an independent advisory public body sponsored by the Home Office, exploring the future salary thresholds and potential for points-based immigration system.